smls/gzip_static_generate/README.md

 ## Documentation

 See the man page.
 (If you didn't install it the normal way, you can still view it on-demand by calling `gzip_static_generate --man`).

+## Copyright and License

+© 2015 Sam S (smls)

+This is free software; you can redistribute it and/or modify it under the terms of the Artistic License 2.0 (see the accompanying LICENSE file).